 Common reasons for the buyer not to settle:

 · Cold feet while the buyer changed his/her mind;

 · Finance—problems with the bank or anticipated funding are not available.
 Or the purchaser found out problems with the title, building or believes that a disagreement hasn’t been settled (breach of conditions or contract).

 · Seller has something misrepresented and the buyer wishes to cancel the agreement.

-· Buyer’s pre-settlement inspection revealed seller’s breach of contract (e.g. Did not fulfilled obligations from the contract, chattels are replaced or missing, damage to the property)
+· Buyer’s pre-settlement inspection revealed seller’s breach of contract (e.g. Did not fulfil obligations from the contract, chattels are replaced or missing, damage to the property)

 Reasons for the seller to delay or not to settle:

 Under normal circumstances if one party fails to settle the other party has rights under the penalty clause to claim compensation.
 It sounds easier as it really is and mutual agreements to get over sticky situations have always worked for me.
-I wish and hope this blog post helps you to avoid penalties and being lucky, too.
+I wish and hope this blog post helps you to avoid penalties and manage a smooth settlement.
+Good luck.

 Investor’s & Landlord’s Blog

 Klauster Blogs lead to a real person, IT professional, investor, landlord and business owner with interests in technologies, properties and trading.